OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 4. A multiparameter sonde with a DO sensor whose precision is less than 0.1 % can be measured in the tank near the glider’s sensors (record at least values for Temperature, Conductivity and DO).
 NOTE: Some DO sensors consume oxygen so, in this case, it’s recommended to move the sonde often to renew the water so the DO value does not decrease.
 5. Check the outset of the sensor by comparing  values measured by the Optode sensor with winkler values after measuring the bottle samples in the lab.

 # Missions execution
+This section covers the activities of those deploying and recovering the gliders in the field in addition to best practices for glider pilots.

+## Deployment
+While keeping the oxygen sensor protected from sunlight and kept moist any lens cover must be removed prior to deployment, use of highly visible material, such as a red flag, can aid in ensuring it’s removal in addition to the pre-deployment checklist.

+In-air measurements prior to deployment can and should be carried out together with the in-situ air pressure and relative humidity measurements to provide an additional reference for calibration.
+Details of this procedure can be found in section XXX.

 # Real time data processing & Quality Control